 For a comprehensive resource that goes into great detail about the official waste policy on campus please see the Hazardous Waste Manual.
-EHS staff are available to assist you with these policies or any specific questions you may have.
+Environmental Health and Safety and Risk Management (EHS/RM) staff are available to assist you with these policies or any specific questions you may have.

 In order to better understand the generator's ("person" that makes the waste) responsibilities, employees that engaged in routine operations that generate hazardous wastes in laboratories, shops, and other job related activities are required to take training.
 This training is available online through the link below: